Skip to main content

 Study Details

-Whilst the sessions delivered at College will typically fall between Monday and Friday from 9am – 5pm, it is expected that students will complete the online study, in addition to the independent study, outside of these times.
+Whilst the sessions delivered at College will typically fall between Monday and Friday from 9am – 5pm, it is expected that students will complete online study, in addition to the independent study, outside of these times.

 Students should also make themselves available to complete work experience hours outside of these times.
 Many of the opportunities offered through the college will require commitment during evenings and weekends.